Teacher Toolkit for Grades K-12

 "Since their debut in the summer of 2000, Victor Trent Cook, Thomas Young, and Rodrick Dixon -- otherwise known as Three Mo' Tenors -- have been thrilling audiences with their dynamic performances encompassing a wide spectrum of musical genres.
 From Verdi and Puccini through gospel and traditional spirituals to Cab Calloway, Duke Ellington , and Broadway, these three virtuosos pay tribute to the incredible versatility of African-American operatic tenors that is all too infrequently showcased on the conventional stage."

-Sheet Music Plus - Over 350,000 sheet music titles, songbooks, scores, tabs, instructional videos and more.
+Sheet Music Plus - Over 350,000 sheet music titles, digital music, songbooks, scores, tabs, instructional videos and more.
 Search by artist, title, composer, instrument and more

 Lift Every Voice And Sing Arranged by Allen Pote.
 For Choir.
 (2-part).
 Print Music Single (SAB Divisi).
 Published by Hope Publishing Company.
 (AG7297) You can listen to a sample online, too.